 AIL is a source of inspiration, a place for exchange

-AIL makes space for a broad variety of projects, such as multidisciplinary exhibitions, curated talks and discussions, symposia, lectures, concerts and performances as well as public experiments and informal meetings like the weekly Kochmittwoch (currently on hold), exploring crucial and future-oriented topics to make them available to an interested public and community.
+AIL makes space for a broad variety of projects, such as multidisciplinary exhibitions, curated talks and discussions, symposia, lectures, concerts and performances as well as public experiments and informal meetings, exploring crucial and future-oriented topics to make them available to an interested public and community.
 Originally called Angewandte Innovation Lab, AIL relaunched as Angewandte Interdisciplinary Lab in 2022 to put interdisciplinarity at the forefront as its main approach and way of acting and thinking.